nmamano/nmamano-personal-site/blog/iterativetreetraversal/iterativetreetraversal.md

 * https://leetcode.com/problems/balanced-binary-tree/

 This problem asks to check if a binary tree is balanced.
 It requires passing information back from the children to the parent node in a postorder traversal.
 Passing information from the children to the parent is easy with recursion.
 It can be done both with return values or with parameters passed by reference.
 For this problem we need to pass two things: a `bool` indicating if the subtree is balanced, and an `int` indicating its height.
-I use a referece parameter for the latter (returning a `pair<bool,int>` would be cleaner).
+I use a reference parameter for the latter (returning a `pair<bool,int>` would be cleaner).

 ```C++
     bool isBalancedRec(TreeNode* root, int& height) {